Overview

 - First four weeks of semester – meet with faculty mentor to develop a thesis proposal

-- End of fourth week of semester (approximately October 1 in fall semester or February 15 in spring semester) – submit your proposal to the Undergraduate Program Director.
+- End of fourth week of semester (approximately October 1 in fall or March 1 in spring) – submit your proposal to the Undergraduate Program Director.

 - Mid-semester – faculty reviews proposals and committees are assigned